Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Update: As mentioned below, with `[ ]` instead of `•`, Featherlite appears to work.
 Further testing is needed, but results have so far been promising.

 Format testing so far is showing that use of encapsulation `[ .]` appears to work well, and works when combined with caveman.
-E.g.: `[ Mark age 30 male tall he skilled knight.]'
+E.g.: `[ Mark age 30 male tall he skilled knight.]`

 Monky research in NAI Discord suggests that keeping lines to 20 tokens then separating new lines seems to work well.
 Will follow up with my own testing.